By

 What are 1099 Contractors?

-A 1099 contractor goes by many names like freelancer, independent contractor, self-employed worker, influencer, affiliate, partner, W-2 employee, and more.
+A 1099 contractor goes by many names like freelancer, independent contractor, self-employed worker, influencer, affiliate, partner, and more.
 A 1099 contractor is an individual who provides goods and/or services to business or companies, based on an agreed-upon verbal agreement or written contract.

 Companies face an array of challenges when managing and paying 1099 contractors.
 Some of the more common problems that arise include: